 Relations:

-The largest conflict on The Great Expanse will eternally be the holy war between Apiates and Lunamates, however, their war with Lumina hasn’t stopped Honrma from colonizing a majority of the available land in the south eastern quadrant of the Great Expanse.
-This puts them at odds with the borrers and Audians who they both have rocky peace agreements with.
+The largest conflict on The Great Expanse will eternally be the holy war between Apiates and Lunamates, however, their war with Lumina hasn’t stopped Honarma from colonizing a majority of the available land in the south eastern quadrant of the Great Expanse.
+This puts them at odds with the Borrers and Audians who they both have rocky peace agreements with.
 The other races are generally accepted in Apiate society so long as they respect the customs and ideals of the land.
 The relation between individual Apiates and the other races of the Expanse will depend wildy on if an Apiate identifies as a Beiv.
 Apiates are generally liked for their artistic ability and cuteness by non lunamates, but how hard an Apiate pushes Bevia can be determining factor if 2 bugs get along.
 Exiled and non-believers get the benefit of avoiding this but will be hated or simply avoided by the faithful.

 Stats: